I like to look my best. Fashion and self-care are two things I prioritize, and I like to share my tips with others.

 - Quit smoking: Smoking is horrible for your body and decreases collagen in the skin.

-- Increase vitamin C: Vitamin C is great for collagen production, so eat vitamin-C rich foods alongside your collagen intake.
+- Increase vitamin C: Vitamin C is great for collagen production, so eat foods rich in vitamin C alongside your collagen intake.

 - Avoid bad sugars: Avoid unnecessary sugar in your diet.
 It's not good for collagen production.
 Sugar causes cross-linking of collagen and can lead to stiffening of the skin.